Mom of 3-year-old model in China sorry over apparent beating

-BEIJING — The mother of a Chinese child model has apologized after videos of her appearing to beat her daughter appeared online, sparking outrage.
+BEIJING — The mother of a Chinese child model has apologized after videos of her appearing to beat her daughter appeared online, sparking outrage and debate about the country’s highly competitive child modelling industry.

 Videos surfaced online this week showing a woman kicking and slapping a toddler who appears to be posing for photo shoots.